 Patient Support Grant

-To assist small charities and patient support groups who work with endocrine-related conditions, to carry out their work.
+To assist approved small charities and patient support groups who work with endocrine-related conditions, to carry out their work.

 Organisations may apply for funding to develop information resources, purchase equipment, train staff and/or volunteers, contribute towards infrastructure costs or to finance a specific project.